Hook 'em Horns: Identical gestures

-In other parts of the world, specifically Italy, the identical corna gesture is often used to imply cuckoldry.
+In other parts of the world, as in many Mediterranean and Latin countries, such as Greece, Italy, Portugal, Spain, Colombia and Mexico, the identical corna gesture is often used to imply cuckoldry.
 The gesture is also sometimes associated with the occult and satanism.
 The images of Jenna Bush publicly "throwing the horns" made headlines on tabloid news in Norway and caused the First Lady's press secretary, Gordon Johndroe, to giggle when he discovered the gesture, signed on one hand ("the head") in conjunction with flapping of the fingers on other hand (the "business end"), means bullshit in sign language.

 In 1985, five Americans were arrested, due to its satanic connotations after dancing and displaying the gesture in front of the Vatican.
 According to an article authored by Jack Douglas, Jr., in Russia, it's a derogatory symbol for the newly rich, arrogant and poorly educated.

 The sign is also heavily used as a symbol for Heavy Metal music and sub-culture since the early 1970s.
 It was popularized by the singer Ronnie James Dio during concerts.